caiodadauto/Gen-AS/README.md

 # Deep-Generative Graphs for the Internet (DGGI)
 ---

+DGGI is a software initially designed to synthesize graphs that reproduce the structure observed in intra-AS networks.
+Under the hood, DGGI uses the model GraphRNN to generate the synthetic models.
+The pre-trained weights for intra-AS graphs generation are provided [here](), these weights were obtained through a training procedure using the dataset provided [here]().

+DGGI delivery an ease way to:
+1. train the model for a new dataset;
+2. generate graphs based on a trained model;
+3. evaluate different versions of a trained model;

 ## 1. Installation
 DGGI installation relies on [poetry]() and [mamba](), both can be installed as follow:
 ```bash